CESNET/ipfixcol2/extra_plugins/output/unirec/README.rst

 :``tcp-tls``:
     Communicates through a TCP socket after establishing encrypted connection.
 You have to provide a certificate, a private key and a CA chain file with trusted CAs.
-Otherwise same as TCP: The output interface listens on a given port, input interface connects to it.
+Otherwise, same as TCP: The output interface listens on a given port, input interface connects to it.
     There may be more than one input interfaces connected to the output interface, every input interface will get the same data.
+Paths to files MUST not include colon character.
     Parameters:

     :``port``:
         Local port number